 Lancaster City – Planning Department

-The City of Lancaster PA selected Connect the Dots with partners Winslow Mason, Senior Director for Strategic Change at Community Action Association of Pennsylvania, and Corey Brown, a transportation planner for PenDOT and former county planner at Delaware County.
+The City of Lancaster PA selected Connect the Dots with partners Winslow Mason, a DEI and facilitation expert, and Corey Brown, a transportation planner and former county planner at Delaware County.

 The CtD team is helping to develop, educate, shape, and shepherd the group as they select a comprehensive planning firm and walk through the iterative process.
 This process is a unique (though increasingly seen) opportunity to bring the public onto a project well before planning decisions are made and bring them up to speed even in the earliest phases.
 Citizens represent a cross-section of city residents and have been carefully selected to highlight the backgrounds, experiences, and identities of a huge range of community members.
 We are confident that the members who have been selected can either directly represent or will be able to speak to, nearly all community demographics that exist in the City of Lancaster.